sethforprivacy/sethforprivacy.com/content/guides/run-an-atomic-swap-provider-advanced.md

 author: Seth For Privacy
 comments: false
 date: "2021-08-24T22:00:00-04:00"
-description: This guide will walk you through how to act as a provider (also known as a seller or "automatic swap backend" (ASB)).
+summary: This guide will walk you through how to act as a provider (also known as a seller or "automatic swap backend" (ASB)).
 draft: false
 hidemeta: false